xIves/scientific_programming/README.md

 ## Sync origin with upstream

-In case something goes completely wrong with your fork and local repository, you may want to align your fork (origin) and clone with the upstream repository.
+To sync your fork (origin) and clone with the upstream repository.
 In this case, you can use the following Git commands:

 ```bash
 git remote add upstream https://github.com/mario-gellrich-zhaw/scientific_programming.git